-In France more than 2 million patients are currently treated by levothyroxine, mainly under the marketed product Levothyrox®.
-In March 2017, at the request of French Authorities, a new formulation of Levothyrox® was licensed with the objective of avoiding stability deficiencies of the old formulation.
-Before to launch this new formulation, an average bioequivalence trial based on EU recommended guidelines was performed.
-The rational was to implicitely assume that the two products being bioequivalent, they are also switchable allowing a substitution and avoiding the often tedious step of individual calibration of the dosage regimen of thyroxine using TSH concentration as the end-point as it is the case for a new patient who is initiating his/her treatment.
-Despite the fact that both formulations were shown to be bioequivalent, adverse drug reactions were reported in several thousand patients after taking the new formulation.
-In this opinion paper we report that more than 50% of healthy volunteers enrolled in a successful regulatory average bioequivalence trial were actually outside the a priori bioequivalence range.
+In France, more than 2.5 million patients are currently treated with levothyroxine, mainly as the marketed product Levothyrox®.
+In March 2017, at the request of French authorities, a new formulation of Levothyrox® was licensed, with the objective of avoiding stability deficiencies of the old formulation.
+Before launching this new formulation, an average bioequivalence trial, based on European Union recommended guidelines, was performed.
+The implicit rationale was the assumption that the two products, being bioequivalent, would also be switchable, allowing substitution of the new for the old formulation, thus avoiding the need for individual calibration of the dosage regimen of thyroxine, using the thyroidstimulating hormone level as the endpoint, as required for a new patient on initiating treatment.
+Despite the fact that both formulations were shown to be bioequivalent, adverse drug reactions were reported in several thousands of patients after taking the new formulation.
+In this opinion paper, we report that more than 50% of healthy volunteers enrolled in a successful regulatory average bioequivalence trial were actually outside the a priori bioequivalence range.
 Therefore, we question the ability of an average bioequivalence trial to guarantee the switchability within patients of the new and old levothyroxine formulations.
-We further propose analysis of this problem using the conceptual framework of individual bioequivalence.
-This involves investigating the bioavailability of the two formulations within a subject by comparing not only the population means (as established by average bioequivalence) but also by assessing two variance terms, namely the within-subject variance and the variance estimating subject-by-formulation interaction.
+We further propose an analysis of this problem using the conceptual framework of individual bioequivalence.
+This involves investigating the bioavailability of the two formulations within a subject, by comparing not only the population means (as established by average bioequivalence) but also by assessing two variance terms, namely the within-subject variance and the variance estimating subject-by-formulation interaction.
 A higher within individual variability for the new formulation would lead to reconsideration of the appropriateness of the new formulation.
-Alternatively, a possible subject-by-formulation interaction would allow a judgement on the ability, or not, of doctors to manage patients effectively during transition from the old to the new formulation.
+Alternatively, a possible subjectby-formulation interaction would allow a judgement on the ability, or not, of doctors to manage patients effectively during transition from the old to the new formulation.